giriaryan694-a11y/QuantumSurf/README.md

 Contributions are welcome for educational and security research purposes.

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
 5. Open a Pull Request

-Please ensure all contributions comply with the project's intended use case and include appropriate documentation.
+Please keep contributions aligned with the project’s intended use case and include documentation where needed.

 ---